-The total amounts due and expected to be collected from the limited partnerships and related entities totaled \$59,102 and \$188,523, respectively, at May 31, 2019 and 2018.
+The total amounts due and expected to be collected from the limited partnerships and related entities totaled \$59,067 and \$59,102 at May 31, 2020 and 2019, respectively.

 NOTE 8 EQUITY INVESTMENT

 Southwestern Community Services, Inc. and related companies use the equity method to account for their financial interests in the following companies: